-What kinds of locomotive parts does Urick manufacture?
+What kinds of locomotive parts does Urick cast for manufacturers?

-Urick specializes in the manufacture of top caps and housings for railcar connectors, but is capable of casting a variety of unique parts for the rail transport industry.
+Urick specializes in the casting of top caps and housings for railcar connectors but is capable of producing a variety of unique parts for manufacturers in the rail transport industry.
 Give us an idea of your specifications and we will work closely with you to achieve it.

 What is austempering and why is it a common treatment for locomotive parts?

 Austempering is a heat treatment process that makes ductile iron harder, on par with steel.
 Because railcars are subjected to extreme forces and travel thousands of miles of track, it's vital they possess the wear capability for such arduous journeys.